brianhill/transient-astronomy/equipment/setup_and_teardwon_procedure.md

 ## Setup and Teardown Procedures

-*An outline of the essential steps for preparing for and mopping up after an observing run.*
+*An outline of the essential steps for preparing for an observing run and mopping up afterwards*

 ### Before Going Up